 In life, you truly don't need no one or nuthin.
 That's what I used to believe.
 Now my beliefs is all mixed up.
 I'm just sort of b.s.ing.
-Audrey went on to college and Pablo went to visit family for Christmas.
+Pablo went to visit family for Christmas.
 Maybe for good?!?
-So here I sit on the edge of lake Tahoe, listening to Audrey's latest music recommendation, "Edge of Glory."
+So here I sit on the edge of lake Tahoe, listening to the latest music recommendations on my new Iphone 6, "Edge of Glory."
 Aint feeling sorry for myself though.
 Just sort of kickin it wondering what a body is supposed to do next.
 I hate the silence.
 It annoys me.
 I'll chime in when I have internet at the local library.
 Till then readers, keep on keepin on!

 It aint got a heart beat and it's body is cold.
 No warmth in the eyes.
 Not even a flicker.
 No wind in the lungs, thus, no words.
 The life less shell remains, but the intelligence is gone.
 Perhaps I have been wrong?
 Perhaps Pablo has been right all along.
 Perhaps there is a spirit in these seasoned bones.
 An eternal flame that continues once the flesh retires.
 After decades of disbelief, the wheel of life turns and grinds on the truths I've held so dear.
 The pieces shatter and I suddenly see myself standing on clouds instead of solid earth.
 Logic, reason, sight, taste, touch, these are all the tools with which I have grounded my atheism.
 Am I a reflection of a creators creation?
 Am I an assortment of cells engineered by random design?
 Or is there actually a lofty holy hand in all of this?
 If I were created, then the creators signature is in the valves of my heart, the blood that keeps all limbs alive, and the spark of intelligence in my mind.
 I must say, I have my doubts of the eternal, but I no longer subscribe to the science of atheism with even a micro cell of belief.